Rainier-rq/FollowSoftConstraints/README.md

 ```

 ### Curriculum-based Training Paradigm
-we adopt Direct Preference Optimization (DPO) to leverage both the positive and negative samples from the Judger reording process.
+We adopt Direct Preference Optimization (DPO) to leverage both the positive and negative samples from the Judger reording process.
 Moreover, we develop a training paradigm based on curriculum learning to enhance the training process

 Here, we provide a revised implementation for an advanced DPO in `dpo_train`.
 You can set your model_path and data_path in `dpo_train/dpo_train.py`.
 Then, you can train the model with the script `train_dpo.sh`: